 Listed below are some simple direction and recommended web pages and phone numbers relating to certain problems:

 All our GPs can help with any contraceptive queries you may have.
-We have several GPs that specialise in fitting coils and our Advanced Nurse Practitioner is also trained to advise on contraception issues and can fit coils and implants.
+We have several GPs that specialise in fitting coils and contraceptive implants.
 Please phone the surgery for more information.

-This can be obtained from the surgery, or Minor Injuries unit of the Yeatman Hospital, or local pharmacies.
+This can be obtained from the surgery, or local pharmacies.

 The surgery can advise, and perform simple tests (eg Chlamydia screening).
-For full screening there is a GUM (genito-urinary medicine) clinic at;
+For full screening Swish providea GUM (genito-urinary medicine) clinic

-If you are concerned about substance abuse then talk in confidence to your doctor.
+If you are concerned about substance abuse then you can talk in confidence to your doctor.

 It offers free one-to-one support, along with stop smoking medicines available for the cost of a prescription.

 Being a parent of a teenager may not be easy.
-This website may give advise and support:
+This website can give advise and support:

 INDEX - Self-Help-Centre